 4. Predictive Maintenance

-Leveraging AI & machine learning to detect early signs of manufacturing equipment failure and prevent unexpected downtime.
+Leveraging AI & machine learning alongside RTLS data helps detect early signs of manufacturing equipment failure, allowing teams to proactively prevent unexpected, costly downtime.5.
+Workforce Development.

 Proper training ensures that employees can operate manufacturing equipment safely and efficiently.
 Employee involvement is key to the success of any optimization effort.